7 GeoSpatial Datasets for Computer Vision Projects

 What are Geospatial datasets?

-These datasets are useful for understanding and analyzing geographical patterns, making informed decisions, and building applications in areas like urban planning, environmental monitoring, transportation, agriculture, and disaster management.
+These datasets are useful for understanding and analyzing geographical patterns.
+It helps businesses make informed decisions, and build applications in areas like urban planning, environmental monitoring, transportation, agriculture, and disaster management.

 Geospatial datasets are increasingly being utilized in computer vision projects to train algorithms to comprehend and analyze images within a geographical context as computer vision and machine learning techniques develop.